Azure Function App vs AWS Lambda | Brainboard Blog

 Can I use both Azure Function Apps and AWS Lambda in the same project?

-Which platform is better for machine learning workloads?
+Which platform is more suitable for machine learning workloads?

 Chafik Belhaoues